 Phase Two: Intermediate Nervous System DisorderClinical signs of canine nervous system disorders that have progressed to the second, intermediate, stage include:

 - Rear body has “sagging” appearance from combination of muscle loss and body’s struggle to support weight

 - Knuckling of rear paws when standing or walking

 - Limp tail

-- Urinary / fecal incontinence may start to present
+- Urinary / fecal control issues may start to present

 Phase Three: Advanced DM Clinical Signs

-Dogs in the final stages of advanced DM show many signals of their body’s decline as the disease’s grasp extends to the rest of the body with symptoms including:
+Dogs in the final stages of advanced nervous system disorders show many signals of their body’s decline as the disease’s grasp extends to the rest of the body with symptoms including: